marcusklasson/GroceryStoreDataset/README.md

 **Bravo Apple Juice:** Ready to drink apple juice from concentrate.
 Fresh and sour taste.
 Fits the breakfast table, as quencher and meal drink.

 ## Updates
-* 2019-11-07: Added validation set with natural images.
+* 2019-11-07: Added validation set with 292 natural images from 59 classes.

 ## Citation
 If you use this dataset for your research, please cite our [paper](https://arxiv.org/abs/1901.00711):